Soul Care Explained

 What is the Soul?

 In one sense, the soul or heart is the animating center of the human personality.
 It’s our interior life.
+What the Bible calls our “inner being” (Ephesians 3:16, Romans 7:22).
 In another sense, it is the sum total of all the aspects of what it means to be human.
-Just like the physical body is a symphony of different systems (skeletal, muscular, nervous, etc) so it is with our “deeper body” composed of our mental, emotional and spiritual realities.
+We are too sophisticated to be reduced to a single essential part.

 What is Soul Care?

 Soul Care is an integrated approach for renewal and health that combines the wisdom and practices of psychology, neuroscience and Christian spiritual formation.
-Drawing from modern science and ancient wisdom creates a powerful dynamic for change and growth.
+Drawing from modern science and ancient wisdom creates a unique dynamic for change and growth.

 Through it we explore the embodied and interconnected cognitive, emotional and spiritual processes that impact everyday living.
 It is trinitarian; seeking to encounter love from the Father, applying the redemptive work of the Son and walking in step with the Spirit.